OWASP/CheatSheetSeries/README.md

 A special thanks you to the following peoples for the help provided during the migration:

+* [Dominique Righetto](https://github.com/righettod): For his special leadership and guidance.
-- [ThunderSon](https://github.com/ThunderSon): Deeply help about updating the OWASP wiki links for all the migrated cheat sheets.
+* [Elie Saad](https://github.com/ThunderSon): Deeply help about updating the OWASP wiki links for all the migrated cheat sheets.
-- [mackowski](https://github.com/mackowski): Deeply help about updating the OWASP wiki links for all the migrated cheat sheets.
+* [Jakub Maćkowski](https://github.com/mackowski): Deeply help about updating the OWASP wiki links for all the migrated cheat sheets.

 # License